GoogleCloudPlatform/professional-services/data-analytics/bigquery-cross-project-slot-monitoring/README.md

 ## Setting up

-1. [Install third-party library](https://cloud.google.com/appengine/docs/standard/python/tools/using-libraries-python-27) required by the application: pip install -t lib/ requirements.txt
+1. [Install third-party library](https://cloud.google.com/appengine/docs/standard/python/tools/using-libraries-python-27) required by the application: pip install -t lib -r requirements.txt
 2. Modify configuration files
 - Modify config.py to include billing account ID, and project ID where Stackdriver is created.
 - You may want to change scaling settings in app.yaml.
 The version in the repository defines a maximum instance count of 3 to help controlling costs.